When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Mini size.
 Less ‘mini’ battery life

-People griped about smartphones becoming increasingly sized like surfboards.
+People griped about every contender for the best smartphone crown becoming increasingly sized like surfboards.
 Then Apple made iPhone 12 Mini and, reportedly, hardly anyone bought one.
 That’s a pity, because it was a tiny iPhone with few compromises – and remains so in this revision.
 Apart from battery life, but we’ll get to that.

-This update, then, aims to improve on an iPhone designed for people with smaller hands and/or smaller pockets but not necessarily smaller demands from a smartphone, because it can do almost everything its larger sibling can.
-Let’s dig in.
+This update, then, improves on an iPhone designed for people with smaller hands and/or smaller pockets but not necessarily smaller demands from a smartphone.
+At launch, it could do everything the larger iPhone 13 could; cut to the present day and it stands out as Apple’s final attempt at a smaller flagship to date.

 Design: Small is beautiful